How To Set Up And Use WordPress Permalinks

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-Choosing ‘Post name’ is the same as selecting ‘Custom Structure’ and adding the /%postname%/ tag.
+Choosing ‘Post name’ is the same as selecting the ‘Custom Structure’ option and using the /%postname%/ tag.

-This section lets you set up custom structures for your tag and category archive pages.
+Here you can set custom structures for your tag and category page URLs.

-This changes the ‘base’ category or tag URLs using the following syntax:
+This changes the ‘base’ category or tag for your URLs using the following structure:

 • domain.com/category_base/category_name